 By the time you finish reading this sentence, the 8-second human attention span has probably already dwindled down by a few microseconds.
 This means that digital marketers have to constantly compete for attention on social media.

 The reality is – If you want to get people’s attention, you have to work for it.
-Your consumer has a million other things he/she can watch, view, and do.
+Your consumer has a million other things they can watch, view, and do.
 So how can you keep their attention on you, when you also have a million other things to do?

 You’re busy managing your busines and you don’t have the time to take a writing class or learn how to edit videos.